framps/raspiBackupDoc/en/src/configuration-update-when-upgrading-to-a-new-version.md

 # Configuration update when upgrading to a new version

-Whenever a *raspiBackup* version is upgraded, immediately checks whether the new version requires a new configuration version.
+Whenever a *raspiBackup* version is upgraded, immediately checks are executed whether the new version requires a new configuration version.
 If so, the local configuration is automatically merged with the new configuration in a new configuration file of *raspiBackup*.